Harsh772005/summerintership2024_22AIML003/README.md

 - Next, I researched different ML algorithms that are commonly used for classification tasks, such as Logistic Regression, Decision Trees, and Support Vector Machines (SVM).
 I explored their theoretical foundations and practical applications, comparing their strengths and weaknesses in the context of loan approval prediction.

 - Throughout the week, I also focused on feature engineering, a crucial step in improving model performance.
 I generated new features that could potentially enhance the predictive power of the model.
 For instance, I created derived features such as debt-to-income ratio and loan-to-value ratio, which are important indicators in the loan approval process.

-- I also learned about model evaluation metrics specific to classification problems, such as precision, recall, F1-score, and Area Under the ROC Curve (AUC-ROC).
-Understanding these metrics is vital for assessing the performance of my models and making informed decisions on model selection and tuning.

 - By the end of the week, I had a solid understanding of the dataset and the ML techniques required for the Loan Approval Prediction project.
 This foundational knowledge will guide my work in the upcoming weeks as I build, evaluate, and refine the predictive models.